waku-org/specs/standards/application/reliable-channel-api.md

      - Track specific chunks: `chunk_info.chunks.includes(2)` to see if chunk 2 is done
      - Display which chunks remain: chunks not in the array

-Events 1-2 MAY be emitted multiple times if the retry mechanism is activated, always with the cumulative array of chunks.
+Alternatively, instead of `message-acknowledged`, the message lifecycle MAY end with:
+   - `sending-message-irrecoverable-error`: Emitted if an unrecoverable error occurs

+Optionally, before final acknowledgement:
+   - `message-possibly-acknowledged`: (Probabilistic) MAY be emitted as bloom filter hits are detected

 **For received messages**:
-- `message-received`: Emitted **only once** after all chunks are received and reassembled
+- `message-received`: Emitted **only once** after all chunks are received and reassembled.
+Note: we may want to provide progressive reception information.
-- The payload is the complete reassembled message
+- The payload is the complete-reassembled message
 - No chunk information is provided (reassembly is transparent to the receiver)

 For ephemeral messages sent via `sendEphemeral()`: